dsaulsb1/Fraud-Project/README.md

 ![Learning_Curve_Undersampling](https://user-images.githubusercontent.com/67847583/133974490-d26feacf-3707-4d04-8e78-56eb09370ab1.png)

 #### Oversampling Model Results
     1. By Oversampling the dataset, we ahieved recall scores greater than 85% for all classifiers.
 The Random Forest classifier had the best accuracy of 99%
-    2. The ROC Curve show that the random forest classifier has the largest AUC while the decision tree classifier has the smallest AUC
+    2. The ROC Curve show that the random forest classifier has the largest AUC at 0.987 while the decision tree classifier has the smallest AUC at 0.692
-    3. All oversampling curves show a fairly ideal learning curve.
+    3. All oversampling learning curves show a fairly good fit.
     4. As the training size increases, training error and validation error generally reduces and end up at a low error rate

 ###### Comparing Model Performances